Met Office weather warning issued as heavy rainfall and thunderstorms expected

 Meteorologists said there was a “small chance of flooding and disruption from heavy showers and thunderstorms” on Sunday in a few places, including power cuts.

-“There is a small chance that homes and businesses could be flooded quickly, with damage to some buildings from floodwater, lightning strikes, hail or strong winds,” a Met Office spokesman said.
+“There is a small chance that homes and businesses could be flooded quickly, with damage to some buildings from floodwater, lightning strikes, hail or strong winds,” a Met Office spokesperson said.

-They also said it could lead to difficult driving conditions and some road closures, as well as cancellations to some train and bus services.
+They also said it could lead to difficult driving conditions and some road closures, as well as cancellations of some train and bus services.

-Thundery downpours are likely to hit the south of England, the Midlands, the north of England and eastern parts of Wales on Sunday.
+Thundery downpours are likely to hit the south of England, the Midlands, the North and eastern parts of Wales on Sunday.

 “The risk of storms will then steadily transfer broadly northwards through the afternoon and into the early evening.